 (b) Site Visits.
-The organizer will pay the chief referee \$25 for a preevent venue inspection trip plus \$15 for each venue inspection report in addition to travel expenses.
+When deemed necessary by the USAC, a Regional Coordinator, or a Local Association, the organizer will pay the Chief Referee or another designated official \$25 for a pre-event venue inspection trip plus \$15 for each venue inspection report, in addition to travel expenses.

 (c) Expenses.
-In addition to the daily fee, the organizer shall also provide each official with the following:
+In addition to the daily fee, the organizer shall provide each official with the following:

-(1) Round trip transportation from the official's home and during the race or reimbursement for the transportation according to the published rates of the Federation;

-(2) In one-day races lasting five hours or more, either a meal or \$5 additional; for races of more than one day, either two meals a day or \$20 per day;

-(3) Basic housing when overnight lodging is necessary before, during, or after the race;

-(4) Reimbursements for any other expenses that are reasonable and necessary for the official's duties.
+- Round trip transportation from the official's home and during the race, or reimbursement for the transportation according to the published rates of the Federation; - (2) In one-day races lasting five hours or more, either a meal or \$10 additional; for races of more than one day, either two meals a day or \$25 per day; - (3) Basic housing when overnight lodging is necessary before, during, or after the race; - (4) Reimbursement for any other expenses that are reasonable and necessary for the official's duties.

 (d) Cancellation.
-In case it is necessary for any reason to cancel a race after the officials have begun their travel, the organizer will pay each official their actual expenses and fee for at least one half day.
+In case it is necessary for any reason to cancel a race after the officials have begun their travel, the organizer will pay each official their actual expenses and at least half of the daily fee.